larigaldie-n/eyeScrollR/README.md

 # ToDo list

 -   Tests for new functions
--   Rename everything "anchor" to "fixed_area"
 -   Documentation for the fixed areas
--   Make sure the scroll is within the area
+-   Better documentation for individual functions
+-   Included dataset?